Chapter 9 : Chapter 9

 “Even still, I know for a fact that you’re sister wouldn’t want you to be who you’ve become, especially not in her name.”
 Gideon replied softly, as if trying to turn the tide of the conversation, but it was too late, and his words had done more harm than good.

-.”
+“My sister is DEAD.”
 Dorcas screamed, her voice breaking and tears pouring down her face.
 She hadn’t even realized that she had pinned Gideon to the wall, a significant feat considering how much larger he was than her.
 She felt Fabian’s hands pull softly at her shoulders, but she wasn’t done.
 Her eyes met those of a stunned Gideon.

-.”
+“My sister is dead.”
 She repeated again, and the words reverberated through the silence.
 “Not only is she not here to judge my actions, but I don’t know what gives you the right to.
 You didn’t know her, and if you thought that her death would be left unavenged, you clearly don’t know me either.”